hydra-synth/hydra/README.md

 Hydra uses multiple framebuffers to allow dynamically mixing, compositing, and collaborating between connected browser-visual-streams.

 Note: experimental/in development.
 Right now only works on Chrome or Chromium, on machines with WebGL.
-I welcome pull requests as well as comments/ideas/bugs in the issues section =]
+I welcome pull requests as well as comments, ideas, and bugs in the issues section =]

 #### Getting started